Pulitzer Prize Fiction Winner

 Summary

-Narrated by Scout Finch looking back on her Depression-era childhood in a small Alabama town, the novel intertwines a child's-eye chronicle of neighbors and games with her father Atticus's defense of a Black man accused of assaulting a white woman.
+Scout Finch, looking back on her Depression era childhood in a small Alabama town, narrates a child's eye chronicle of neighbors and games alongside her father Atticus's defense of a Black man accused of assaulting a white woman.
 Lee balances warm, episodic storytelling with a steady moral inquiry into prejudice, courage, and the limits of the law.
 The book has become one of the most widely taught and read American novels of the twentieth century.

 ”